 A great opportunity for you

-These four-star investments could be on their way to five-star greatness, and it pays to start your own research on these stocks on Motley Fool CAPS.
-Read a company's financial reports, scrutinize key data and charts, and examine the comments your fellow investors have made, all from a stock's CAPS page.
+Some investors suggest these four-star investments still seem to be on their way up, but it pays to start your own research on Motley Fool CAPS.
+Read a company's financial reports, scrutinize key data and charts, and examine the comments your fellow investors have made -- all from a stock's CAPS page.